 Tools and technologies

 Construction riggers work primarily with rigging equipment such as ropes, chains, pulleys, winches and cables.
 They also use hand tools such as scaffold spanners and hammers, as well as ladders, safety harnesses and protective clothing such as helmets and work boots.
 Riggers may also drive vehicles that can be used for transporting rigging equipment, such as utility vehicles or flat-bed trucks.

 Education and training

-You can also complete a traineeship.
-The rigging traineeship usually takes 24 months to complete.
+You can also undertake a traineeship in rigging (level 3).
+The traineeship usually takes 24 months to complete.